High School Faculty

 I enjoy reading, doing yoga, hiking, knitting (when I have time) and reasoning with my three sons.

 I am absolutely passionate about the teaching and learning of foreign languages.
-I joined the AISK family as a French teacher in 2017 and I currently teach Middle School, High School and IB French.
 My main objective as an educator is to inspire students to expand their horizons by showing them the benefits and opportunities associated with learning a foreign language.

 The international nature and cultural diversity of AISK initially sparked my interest as this is a good catalyst for foreign language education.
 However, being here for four years, I love the environment created by our team to foster a holistic, supportive and positive learning environment for our students.